-We are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the other rules and regulations of the Commission, including the Sarbanes-Oxley Act of 2002.
+We are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the other rules and regulations of the SEC, including the Sarbanes-Oxley Act of 2002.
 Section 404 of the Sarbanes-Oxley Act requires that we evaluate and determine the effectiveness of our internal control over financial reporting.
+However, as a non-accelerated filer, we are not yet subject to this requirement.
+Currently, we would be subject to such requirement by the end of our fiscal year ending December 31, 2007.
+If we have a material weakness in our internal control over financial reporting, we may not detect errors on a timely basis and our financial statements may be materially misstated.
+We have to dedicate a significant amount of time and resources to ensure compliance with these regulatory requirements.